eclipse-threadx/rtos-docs/content/netx-duo/netx-duo-secure-dtls/chapter4.md

 ### Description

 This service creates and configures a DTLS session.
-Generally, this will be used to create DTLS Client sessions as DTLS Server sessions are managed with the DTLS Server mechanism (see *nx_secure_dtls_server_create*), but there may be instances where an application needs to create a single stand-alone DTLS Server session instance in which case this service may be used<sup>7</sup>.
+Generally, this will be used to create DTLS Client sessions as DTLS Server sessions are managed with the DTLS Server mechanism (see *nx_secure_dtls_server_create*), but there may be instances where an application needs to create a single stand-alone DTLS Server session instance in which case this service may be used{{< sup >}}7{{</ sup >}}.

 The parameters configure the information and memory allocation needed to instantiate a DTLS session.
 The crypto_table parameter is a TLS table containing all of the cryptographic routines needed for TLS/DTLS encryption and authentication.
 The metadata_buffer is used for encryption calculations (see nx_secure_tls_metadata_size_calculate in the NetX Duo Secure TLS User Guide), and the packet_reassembly_buffer is used to reassemble UDP datagrams into a complete DTLS record for decryption.